CupNoodles27/DRG-Tips-and-Tricks/README.md

 * Macteras and swarmers instantly die after being frozen.
 Importantly, this includes naedocyte breeders.
 However, goo bombers are difficult to freeze.

+* If you pop both sacs on a goo bomber, it will no longer create goo, and it won't spew goo on the ground when it dies.

 * Spider webs can be burnt/removed by hitting them with the flamethrower, EPC, impact axes, DRAK, shard diffractor, breach cutter, incendiary grenades, or the boomstick with white phosphorus shells.

 * Many enemies are resistant to some damage types and weak against others.
 The strengths and weaknesses for every creature can be found [here](https://deeprockgalactic.wiki.gg/wiki/Creatures).
 These can be very useful to know so you don’t waste ammo.
 For example, oppressors take 50% increased melee damage, making axes and power attacks better against them.
 Oppressors also take 66% reduced fire damage, so flamethrowers are less effective.